 Connie Powell Nichols majored in biology at the University of North Carolina at Chapel Hill with a goal to discover a cure for cancer in the Amazon Rain Forest.
-But instead, she jumped to another field that, much like medical research, is constantly changing and developing.
+But instead, she entered into another field that, much like medical research, is constantly changing and developing.

-Nichols said Intellectual Property Law is an area that holds her attention and is one of the fastest evolving areas of law.
-Witness that when she started practice, copyright infringement issues via file sharing and Napster were just emerging on the legal landscape.
+Nichols said Intellectual Property Law is an area that is one of the fastest evolving areas of law.

 After earning her J.D. cum laude from Indiana University School of Law, Bloomington, in 2000, where she served as senior managing editor for the Federal Communications Law Journal, Nichols entered private practice with the Chicago law firm of Winston & Strawn, LLP, where she practiced for four years in the firm's Intellectual Property group, representing Fortune 500 companies and major advertising agencies.

-"When I started practice, one of my first job assignments was playing video games for hours at a time.
-Because of various gambling laws, I was supposed to determine if video games were games of skill or games of chance," she said.
+"When I started practice, one of my first job assignments was playing video card games for hours at a time, my task was to determine if video games were games of skill or games of chance for purposes of gambling statutes," she said.

-During her time with Winston & Strawn, she found herself working on cyber squatter cases, false advertising cases, and copyright cases.
-She even worked on a case involving the hit TV series "Burn Notice."
+During her time with Winston & Strawn, she found herself working on cybersquatting, false advertising, and copyright cases.

 Following her time at the firm, Nichols served as corporate counsel for Blockbuster, Inc., and most recently as corporate counsel for Global Hyatt Corporation where she managed the company's global intellectual property portfolio and provided support to the company on all intellectual property matters including technology, global privacy, advertising and marketing, and e-commerce.